VOL. XCIV, NO. 247

 What asset classes do Stock Rover and The Motley Fool cover?

 Both cover Stocks, and ETFs.
-Stock Rover also includes Mutual Funds, and Funds.
+Stock Rover also includes Mutual Funds, Closed-End Funds, Funds, and Other.

 Can I export data from Stock Rover and The Motley Fool?